Commentaries on Shakespeare’s Genres: History

 Why the major tetralogy of Richard II, 1-2 Henry IV, and Henry V?

-This is interesting to ponder since before the Hundred Years’ War, the English and the French had already been fighting one another for centuries, starting from the time of the Capetian dynasty and the French Normans.
-But it seems like it would be more accurate to say that the French were fighting the French, not “the English.”
-The Norman invasion of 1066 meant that Norman French aristocrats took over the territory called England, and “Normanized” it to a great extent.
+Before the Hundred Years’ War, the English and the French had already been fighting one another for centuries, starting from the time of the Capetian dynasty [36] and the French Normans.
+But with regard to this earlier series of wars, it might be more accurate to say that the French were fighting the French, not “the English.”
+The Norman invasion of 1066 [37] meant that Norman French aristocrats took over the territory called England, and Normanized it.
 Until the time of Henry IV, the language of the English monarchs, law courts, and nobility was Norman French.

 AUMERLE.
 Where is the Duke my father with his power?